udc-fic-isd/ws-javaexamples/README.md

 	cd ws-movies/ws-movies-client

 Configure `src/main/resources/ConfigurationParameters.properties`
-  for specifying the client movie service implementation (Rest or Soap) and the port number of the web server in the endpoint address (9090 for Jetty, 8080 for Tomcat)
+  for specifying the client movie service implementation (Rest or Thrift) and the port number of the web server in the endpoint address (9090 for Jetty, 8080 for Tomcat)